 The best medicine for these situations is love.
 Sometimes little creatures need help standing on their own two (or four) legs, and love props us up.
 Showing people who are having trouble adjusting a little extra attention is a way to show that love and support; a way to build bridges.
 At times this action may seem difficult: why should Podrick be rewarded when the others are cheated because of him?

 Our walks are the best example.
 Three of the dogs are well-behaved and always return whether they have a leash on or not.
-Podrick and the two mastiffs, however is a crapshoot.
-Their record was about 6 hours.
+Podrick and the two mastiffs, however, is a crapshoot.
 After letting them run off the leash one day they took off and didn’t return until 6 hours later.
 Podrick is the first to lead the others astray.

 But since he won’t move with a leash on, the two mastiffs are always forced to wear a leash.
 They suffer for his faults.